train-a-pup/aws-sam-tap/README.md

 # Description
 This is the main API used for the Train A Pup app.
 This AWS-SAM Repo is responsible for registering users, handling user notifications, events, logins, and everything that the user can do on the main app. ([REACT NATIVE PROJECT](https://github.com/train-a-pup/tap-react))

 I have left this project in pursuit of another project but this project shows my talents and what I can do in a couple of months.
+As a result of departing from this app, I have purged everything that is used and is secret.
+There are files and lines of code missing for my own safety.

 ## Screenshots
 ### Homepage